AdobeDocs/campaign-classic.en/help/rn/using/latest-release.md

 ## Release 19.1.4 - Build 9032{#release-19-1-4-build-9032}

-13 August 2019

-**Improvements**
+**November 20th 2019**: new build (9032-3468c7bb5) which includes the following fixes:

+* Fixed a login issue via IMS authentication.
+(NEO-17312)
+* Fixed an issue when displaying cumulative reports on multiple deliveries.
+(NEO-18165)
+* Fixed an issue that could block or make the web server crash.

+**September 19th 2019**: new build (9032-cee805c93) which includes the following fixes:

+* Fixed an issue when using the CRM Connector for Salesforce.
+(NEO-17712)
+* Fixed an index issue which could cause performance issues when sending transactional messages.

+**August 13th 2019**: initial 19.1.4 build which includes the following fix:

 * Fixed an issue with the scheduler activity generating undesired error messages during wizard configuration.
 Reverting update from NEO-11662.
 (NEO-17097)

-**September 19th 2019**: this build has been recalled and replaced with 9032-cee805c93 which includes the following fixes:

-* Fixed an issue when using the CRM Connector for Salesforce.
-(NEO-17712)
-* Fixed an index issue which could cause performance issues when sending transactional messages.

 ## Release 19.1.3 - Build 9031{#release-19-1-3-build-9031}